 “They made me so comfortable over there,” Padilla said.
 She was told that she would feel less pain after her surgery.

-Her unusual surgical experience at the GYN emergent Care Center is the brainchild of Dr. Miriam Mackovic, the founder and CEO of Complete Women Care.
+Her unusual surgical experience at the GYN emergent Care Center is the brainchild of Dr. Miriam Mackovic, the Founder of Complete Women Care.
 The healthcare organization dedicated to OB/GYN needs has locations in Naples, Bixby Knolls, Lakewood and San Pedro.
 The centers focus on early pregnancy and other gynecological issues.
 At Bixby Knolls, Mackovic opened the GYN Emergent Care Center in October 2013.
 Mackovic said that it’s the first center of its kind in California, and another spokesman for the company said that there are few facilities like it in the United States.

 Mackovic seemed comfortable at her desk during her interview at the Bixby Knolls office at 3711 Long Beach Blvd.
 Speaking rapidly and passionately, she explained how her facilities are centered on women’s needs.
 Mackovic said that she aimed to provide quality care that is comprehensive and affordable.
 Laboratory tests are also available on-site.